breadboard-ai/breadboard/packages/breadboard/README.md

 A library for prototyping generative AI applications.

+> [!NOTE]
-> Breadboard supports authoring in JavaScript/TypeScript and Python (coming soon).
+> Breadboard supports authoring in JavaScript/TypeScript, Python, and with Breadboard Visual Editor.

 This library was inspired by the hardware maker community and their boundless creativity.
 They make amazing things with off-the-shelf parts and a [breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all), just wiring things together and trying this and that until it works.